dan-leo/masters/thesis/v8/thesis.md

                 return data
 ```

 Finally, the testing framework has a `capture` command which is blocking until an energy capture event.
-In this event the energy is sent via serial from the energy capture device (Section \ref{energy_capture_device}) and triggers the testing framework to extract information from the `AT+NUESTATS="RADIO"` command.
+In this event the energy is sent via serial from the energy capture device (\S\ref{energy_capture_device}) and triggers the testing framework to extract information from the `AT+NUESTATS="RADIO"` command.

 ```python
 def receiveTIM():